Why mattresses sag in the middle.

 - Uniform construction.
 Same coil gauge, same foam density, edge to edge.
 Cost-efficient to manufacture, but structurally mismatched to actual load distribution.

 - Repeated compression.
-Coils in the center compress thousands of times a year.
-Without higher-gauge wire, they reach fatigue threshold years before the edges do.
+Coils in the center are compressed more often, and more deeply, than the coils near the edges.
+Without higher-gauge wire, they tend to reach fatigue threshold well before the edges do.

 - Comfort-layer drift.
 As the support layer beneath weakens, the foam above has no stable base to return to.
-Surface softening follows structural failure — not the other way around.
+Surface softening follows fatigue in the structure beneath — not the other way around.

 None of this is exotic engineering.
 It's a routine principle in any structural discipline — bridges, chassis, building floors.
 The reason it's uncommon in mattresses isn't physics.
 It's manufacturing economics: building edge-to-edge uniformity is cheaper, and reinforcing a specific zone requires a different production line.
-The result is that nearly every mattress in the $500–$800 range shares the same structural weakness, and nearly every owner sees the same outcome on the same timeline — the center starts to give somewhere around year three to four.
+The result is a structural pattern shared across much of the category, wherever mattresses are built this way — and it tends to show up earlier than owners expect.

 What actually changes the outcome.